nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Future statistical features
 With the expansion of more data fields for each stock, there will be more varieties of statistics that can be shown based on these new fields.

+### Sort Feature

+The mechanism for sort feature is facilitated by `SortCommandParser, SortCommand, SortUtil`.

+#### SortCommand

+`SortCommand` class extends `Command` interface. `SortCommand` class is tasked with creating a new `CommandResult` with the sort result to be displayed to the user as its argument.
+The sort message generated is based on the sorted field.

+Some of the important operations implemented here are:

+* `SortCommand#execute()` <br>
+  Generates a new `CommandResult` with the sort result as its argument.
+Creates the comparator needed to sort from the `fieldToSort` and `isReversed` passed down by `SortCommandParser#parse()`.
+  After the comparator is created, `Model#sortFilteredStockList()` is called with the comparator as its argument to sort the inventory.

+#### SuggestionCommandParser

+`SortCommandParser` class implements `Parser` interface. `SortCommandParser` class is tasked with parsing the user inputs and generate a new `SortCommand`.

+`SortCommandParser` receives the user input and gets the compulsory prefixes needed for sort feature to function.
+If any of the compulsory prefixes are not present or their values are invalid, then a `ParseException` will be thrown indicating an error in parsing the user input.

+Some of the important operations implemented here are:

+* `SortCommandParser#parse()` <br>
+  Generates a new `SortCommand` with the field to be sorted and its order as the arguments.
+This method is tasked with parsing the compulsory prefixes needed and passing their values to `SortCommand`.
+If any of the compulsory prefixes are not present or their values are invalid, a `ParseException` will be thrown.

+#### SortUtil

+`SortUtil` class contains the utilities needed to generate the comparator for the sorting to be executed.

+The utilities provided inside are:

+* `SortUtil#getFieldDescription()` <br>
+  Generates a string describing the current sorted field.

+* `SortUtil#generateComparator()` <br>
+  Generates a suitable comparator for sorting based on the provided field.

+* `SortUtil#generateReverseComparator()` <br>
+  Generates a reversed comparator for sorting based on the provided field.

+* `SortUtil#generateNameComparator()` <br>
+  Generates a comparator based on name field.
+The behavior is that it will compare two names `n1`, `n2` and returns an integer with value
+    * `< 0` if `n1 < n2`
+    * `= 0` if `n1 == n2`
+    * `> 0` if `n1 > n2`

+  Based on this behavior, this method by default sort by name in ascending order.

+* `SortUtil#generateSourceComparator()` <br>
+  Generates a comparator based on source field.
+It will compare two sources `s1`, `s2` and have the same exact behaviour as `SortUtil#generateNameComparator()`.
+This method by default sort by source in ascending order.

+* `SortUtil#generateLocationComparator()` <br>
+  Generates a comparator based on location field.
+It will compare two locations `l1`, `l2` and have the same exact behaviour as `SortUtil#generateNameComparator()`.
+This method by default sort by location in ascending order.

+* `SortUtil#generateSerialNumberComparator()` <br>
+  Generates a comparator based on serial number field.
+It will compare two serial numbers `sn1`, `sn2` and have the same exact behaviour as `SortUtil#generateNameComparator()`.
+  This method by default sort by serial number in ascending order.

+* `SortUtil#generateQuantityComparator()` <br>
+  Generates a comparator based on quantity field.
+It will compare two quantity `q1`, `q2` and have the same exact behaviour as `SortUtil#generateNameComparator()`.
+This method by default sort by quantity in ascending order.
 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**